‘The Young And The Restless’ Spoilers: Dylan Is Held At Gunpoint, Sharon Blows His Cover, And Victor Vows To Find His Killer

 The Young and the Restless spoilers indicate that it slips out that the only person in contact with him is Kevin, which is when Sharon loses her cool.
 She urges Kevin to help her.
 She explains that she feels like she is losing her mind.
 First, she loses custody of Christian.
 Then, Faith decides to live with Victor (Eric Braeden) and Nikki (Melody Thomas Scott).
 Now, Dylan is somewhere dangerous, and she has no way of contacting him.

 Paul and Kevin tell her that there’s nothing they can do for her.
-The Young and the Restless spoilers suggest that Paul advises her if they hear from her husband, they will call her, so she knows he is okay.
+The Young and the Restless spoilers suggest that Paul advises her that if they hear from her husband, they will call her, so she knows he is okay.

 The Phone Call

 According to Celeb Dirty Laundry, Dylan’s life is put in danger when Sharon calls him on the burner phone.
 Kevin urged Sharon not to get involved because it could put him in harm’s way.
-Somehow, Sharon gets ahold of one of the burner phones and calls Dylan.
+Somehow, Sharon gets a hold of one of the burner phones and calls Dylan.

 On yesterday’s #YR, Sharon says goodbye to Dylan.
 WATCH: https://t.co/fm6o65Ic74 pic.twitter.com/fBkxngEMl8